Status and phase

 Parental/guardian study comprehension examination score of <80% correct or per investigator discretion.

-Receipt of a live vaccine within the past 4 weeks or a killed vaccine within the past 2 weeks prior to study agent administration.
+Receipt of a live vaccine or a killed vaccine within the past 2 weeks prior to study agent administration.

 Known allergies or contraindication to dihydroartemisinin-piperaquine.

-Use or known need at the time of enrolment (DP administration) for concomitant prohibited medication.
-Patients taking any of the following drugs:
+Use or known need at the time of pre-enrolment (DP administration) of concomitant prohibited medication, including:

 Primary purpose